-Duaru ili 2023/24.
-You said...
-We did Professionals and members of the public felt less informed about Sexual Exploitation and Modern Slavery.
-In October 2023 the board hosted a week- long campaign "A Spotlight on Modern Slavery and Sexual Exploitation" featuring an online conference for professionals.
-You said Professionals felt less informed (when We did compared to the general public) about Sexual Abuse.
-In February 2024, as part of Sexual Abuse and Sexual Violence Awareness Week, the board held a weeklong campaign raising awareness of Sexual Abuse, including an apline event for Sefaguarding Champione online event for Safeguarding Champions.
-You said...
+Professionals and members of the public felt less informed about Sexual Exploitation and Modern Slavery.

+Professionals felt less informed (when compared to the general public) about Sexual Abuse.

 Strengthen links with organisations, Children's Partnerships and Community Safety Partnerships at a strategic and local level to embed a 'think family' approach to safeguarding.

+Work more closely in engaging with local communities to report abuse and neglect.

+Continue to improve general awareness of safeguarding and how people can protect themselves.

+In October 2023 the board hosted a weeklong campaign "A Spotlight on Modern Slavery and Sexual Exploitation" featuring an online conference for professionals.

+In February 2024, as part of Sexual Abuse and Sexual Violence Awareness Week, the board held a weeklong campaign raising awareness of Sexual Abuse, including an online event for Safeguarding Champions.

-We did Developed a Tees Safeguarding Adults and Children Joint Working Protocol and began work on an Adult Exploitation Strategy.
-You said Work more closely in engaging with local We did communities to report abuse and neglect.
+Developed a Tees Safeguarding Adults and Children Joint Working Protocol and began work on an Adult Exploitation Strategy.

 Increased our Safeguarding Champions cohort by 66% and attended a number of in-person events to raise awareness of Safeguarding.
-You said...
-Continue to improve general awareness of We did safeguarding and how people can protect themselves.

 Held a number of awareness campaigns throughout the year, shared information on social media, attended in-person events and strengthened relationships with local services.